Db2 OCF Connector: Install and Configure

 Query Log Ingestion (QLI) requires creating an event monitor and tables on your database to capture query history.

 Alation supports two QLI options for Db2.
 Depending on which type of QLI you opt for, you may need to create an additional view for QLI.
-See Configuration for Table-Based QLI or Configuration for Query-Based QLI below.
+See Configure Table-Based QLI or Configure Query-Based QLI below.

 Use the following example SQL to enable query history on Db2 and grant the service account permissions to select from the QLI tables: